sverweij/wordywordy/README.md

   The speed can be adjusted to show about 1 word per second.
 It's also possible to step through the text manually (using the arrow keys).

-**Dyslexics**.
+**Dyslexica**.
-  I've read claims that presenting text this way helps people dyslexia.
-It might be true for some types.
+  I've read claims that presenting text this way helps people with dyslexia read more easily.
+It makes sense, and it might even be true for some types of dyslexia.
 I don't know.
-I have included a font designed for people with dyslexia, just in case it does.
+I have included a font designed for people with dyslexia, just in case.
 They're under keys `6`, `7`, `8` and `9`.

 TODO: add links to claims & research